WXEL-TV: Early years

 Despite not being owned by the school board, WXEL radio and television continued to share the school board's office space in Boynton Beach.
 In 1985, the stations received a $3.2 million grant from the state of Florida to build a studio and offices somewhere in central Palm Beach County.
 The city of Boynton Beach deeded South Florida Public Telecommunications land elsewhere along Congress Avenue in 1986; Protests from nearby homeowners over a microwave tower at the site led to delays; ground was broken in May 1988, but during the process, the original general contractor and the insurance company associated with the work both defaulted, the latter resulting in a month-long halt to construction.
 The stations finally moved to the 35000 ft2 building in February 1990.

 The relationship between WXEL and WPBT continued to be frosty, as the two outlets continued to see each other as competition.
 WPBT dwarfed WXEL in public contributions ($3.79 million to $374,000), income ($8.5 million to $1 million), and employees paid more than $30,000 a year (73 to 6).
 WPBT refused to sell WXEL its Nightly Business Report; the general manager of WPBT told The Palm Beach Post, "Does Burger King sell their hamburgers to McDonald's?"
 WXEL considered that the agreement that led to its construction permit—and a promise not to pursue channel 21 in Fort Pierce—was voided when WPBT lobbied for cuts to state funding.
 An affiliate of Palm Beach Atlantic College eventually obtained the channel 21 permit, for which WXEL at one point entered into negotiations to acquire.
 When negotiations with WXEL fell apart, the college began talking to WPBT, which led to criticism not only from WXEL but from others in West Palm Beach television.
 The general manager of WPTV wrote the president of Palm Beach Atlantic College in disapproval, stating, "It appears the Miami outlet's sole purpose is to maintain its fundraising trolling in the more affluent communities in the West Palm Beach/Fort Pierce market."
 Had WPBT been successful, WXEL would have been sandwiched between two signals from its competitor, one to the north and the other to the south.
-However, the WPBT effort also fell through; unbeknownst to the Community Television Foundation, most of the equipment used in operating WTCE-TV had been sold to the Trinity Broadcasting Network for capital, and in order to settle the debt with TBN, the college was forced to sell the station to the religious broadcaster.
+However, the WPBT effort also fell through; unbeknownst to the Community Television Foundation, most of the equipment used in operating WTCE-TV had been sold to the Trinity Broadcasting Network (TBN) for capital, and in order to settle the debt with TBN, the college was forced to sell the station to the religious broadcaster.

 The early 1990s saw the station expand its over-the-air coverage to the north.
 In 1992, it announced it would build translator W44AY, rebroadcasting WXEL from the former WTVX transmitter site on the St. Lucie–Indian River county line to some 200,000 people that had no over-the-air public television service.
 The translator was in service by June 1994.